Don’t Pass Line Bet Guide: Betting The Darkside

 For example, if you have made a pass line bet and the shooter has established a point, you can place a don’t pass bet as a way to offset any potential losses from the pass line bet.

-In conclusion, the don’t pass line bet is a popular betting option in craps that allows you to bet against the shooter.
+The don’t pass line bet is a popular betting option in craps that allows you to bet against the shooter.

 It has slightly better payouts and odds than the pass line bet, but the probability of winning is slightly lower.